#ParisJackson Surrounded By Friends #MacaulayCulkin, #MillieBobbyBrown

 But Macaulay Culkin is not the only person Paris Jackson loves spending time with.
 Paris has made friends with Stranger Things star Millie Bobby Brown, and the two seem like a very fun duo, according to People magazine.

-On Thursday afternoon, just few hours before she met with Macaulay Culkin to goof around, Paris Jackson had some fun with Millie Bobby Brown, who is best known for her role on Stranger Things.
+On Thursday afternoon, just a few hours before she met with Macaulay Culkin to goof around, Paris Jackson had some fun with Millie Bobby Brown, who is best known for her role on Stranger Things.

 Paris Jackson took to Instagram to share a sweet pic showing herself hugging Millie Bobby Brown from behind, captioning the photo, “See you soon, sunshine!”

 Brown posted the same photo on her own Instagram page, writing in the caption, “See you soon sista.”

-Earlier that day, Paris Jackson and Millie Bobby Brown were spotted walking around a California neighborhood – with Paris sporting a Calvin Klein sports bra, while Brown being dressed in a beige sweater.
+Earlier that day, Paris Jackson and Millie Bobby Brown were spotted walking around a California neighborhood, with Paris sporting a Calvin Klein sports bra and Brown dressing in a beige sweater.

 Later that day, Paris Jackson and Millie Bobby Brown sat together at a piano to play and sing Adele’s “Someone Like You.”
 Paris even documented their piano session on Instagram Stories, sharing a video and writing, “this girls got pipes!”